-You must provide your regulator with a vibration management plan if there is a risk of vibration or, after getting a permit, vibration pollution impacts outside your site boundary.
+You must provide your regulator with a vibration management plan if:

+- there is a risk of vibration - after getting a permit, vibration pollution impacts outside your site boundary

 The vibration management plan should prevent or minimise vibration impacts at local receptors using BAT or appropriate measures.
 It is important that you use a suitably qualified vibration specialist during this process.

-3.6 How the context affects an assessment
+How the context affects an assessment

 The context in which a noise occurs is critical to assessing the severity of the pollution.
 Not every receptor will have the same response to the same noise pollution.
-In a particularly sensitive situation, the pollution may result in a 'significant adverse' impact.
-Whereas it would be an 'adverse' impact in another less sensitive situation.
+In a particularly sensitive situation, the pollution may result in a 'significant adverse impact'.
+Whereas it would be an 'adverse impact' in another less sensitive situation.

 BS 4142 allows the context of the situation to inform the assessment outcome.
 Whilst context allows you to interpret impact thresholds (to a degree), there are practical limits to the extent of the interpretation.
-It is unlikely you could adjust the assessment outcome beyond the neighbouring band (for example, modifying a BS 4142 outcome of more than 10dB to be less than an 'adverse' impact).
+It is unlikely you could adjust the assessment outcome beyond the next band (for example, modifying a BS 4142 outcome of more than 10dB to be less than an 'adverse impact').

-Different elements of the context may sway the assessment outcome in different directions, so you should consider all the elements together.
+Different elements of the context of a situation may sway the assessment outcome in different directions, so you should consider all the elements together.
 Context should consider:

-- weekdays vs weekends
+- · weekdays rather than weekends

-- what the sound 'means'\
+- what the sound 'means' meaningful sound is one that conveys an unpleasant meaning beyond its mere acoustic content, for example noise from an abattoir

 - time of day

 - the absolute sound level

-- where the sound occurs
+- · where the sound occurs

+- new industry or new residences

+- intrinsic links between the source and receptor, for example the source is the resident's place of work

 - local attitudes

-- new industry or new residences - intrinsic links between the source and receptor - the residual acoustic environment - the exceedance (traditional BS 4142) - the land use at the receptor (for example, gardens vs yards) - whatever else might be particular to that individual situation
+- · the residual acoustic environment

+- the land use at the receptor (for example, gardens rather than yards)

+- the exceedance (traditional BS 4142)

+- whatever else might be particular to that individual situation